Calcutta Swimming Club: Dress code controversies

 In independent India, the Calcutta Swimming Club has occasionally attracted public controversy over its dress code.
 In 1987, the musician Ananda Shankar was denied admission to the club for being dressed in a kurta-pyjama and chappals (the dress code permitting a dhoti or a sherwani but not a kurta-pyjama).
 Shankar complained to the press and then attempted to enter the club yet again, dressed in the same attire.
 This time, a group of around 500 workers of the Indian National Congress party, led by Paresh Paul (now a member of the All India Trinamool Congress), followed Shankar and forcibly entered the club.
 Paul and his group broke vases, furniture and flower pots, and then jumped into the pool fully clothed.
 Shankar distanced himself from the violence and Paul was subsequently arrested.
 The club's then president, Mahabir Prasad Jalan, later clarified that no insult was intended to Shankar and that he was welcome to attend in his "usual clothes".
 In 2017, various news outlets reported that Art of Living instructor Khurshed Batliwala had been denied entry into the club for being dressed in a kurta-pyjama.
 However, in 2014, the club had invited the then sports minister of West Bengal Madan Mitra to inaugurate a swimming competition and allowed him in wearing a kurta-pyjama (although Mitra apologised if he had inadvertently broken the dress code).

-The dress code of the club currently states: "Members and guests should wear shirts which are properly buttoned.
-T-shirts without a collar (polo neck) are not allowed inside the Club.
-Members wearing shorts and “chappals” will not be allowed inside the bar.
-Members in swimwear may not access the Lounge, Porch entrance hall, the Bar and Lounge Bar.
-In general, members and guests are requested to dress in a manner which is considered proper and maintains the decorum of a modern club."